jankstar/pydocu/README.md

 ```
 /token
 ```
-with username and password, example ist "admin" password "test" - change please.
+with username and password, example ist ```admin``` password ```test``` - change please.

 All further accesses must be made with the token

-Attention: the application does not manage a user DB; there is a user "Admin" in the code with the hash - this must be implemented individually.
+<b>Attention</b>: the application does not manage a user DB; there is a user "Admin" in the code with the hash - this must be implemented individually.
 There is a servcies that provides the hash for a password, so that you can write this hash into the code for testing.
 This is not a productive solution and must be adapted individually.

 ### GET "/" - get main info
 Overview of the installed information, about the user and the tenants used.